wangkui0508/TipAddress/docs/spec.md

 ```

-A 48-bit short id can be converted to four Unicode characters, using following algorithm:
+A 48-bit short id can be converted to four Chinese characters, using following algorithm:

 ```javascript
 function i2char(i) {